SimpleITK/SimpleITK/Readme.md

 4. Version of SimpleITK (e.g. 1.1.0), just invoke the SimpleITK Version() function.
 5. How did you install SimpleITK, binary distribution (e.g. conda install -c simpleitk simpleitk), or built it from source (e.g. devtools::install_github("SimpleITK/SimpleITKRInstaller")).
 6. A minimal working example which causes the error.
-7. If your code requires input, possibly point to a minimal sized input image.
+7. If your code requires input data, possibly point to a minimal sized input image.